3rd Mechanized Corps (1940 formation): Border battles

 On 24 June 1941, a single KV-2 heavy tank of 2nd Tank Division, at a crossroads in front of Raseiniai, managed to cut off elements of the 6th Panzer Division which had established bridgeheads on the Dubysa.
 It stalled the Division's advance for a full day while being attacked by a variety of antitank weapons, until it finally ran out of ammunition.
 General Erhard Raus, the Officer commanding 6th Panzer Division's Kampfgruppe Raus, which was the unit held up by the lone vehicle, described the incident.
 Raus said that the vehicle was damaged by several shots from a 88mm anti-aircraft gun firing at the vehicle from behind whilst it was distracted by Panzer 35(t) tanks from Panzer Battalion 65.
 The crew were killed by grenades thrown by a Pioneer Engineer unit.
 The grenades were pushed through two holes made by the gun whilst the turret had started moving again, the other five or six shots having not apparently penetrated completely.
 The crew had remarkably only been apparently stunned by the shots which had entered the turret.
 Afterwards they were buried nearby with honours by the German soldiers of the unit held up.

 However, by early July the Corps had virtually ceased to exist as a formation, though remnants rejoined Soviet lines later.
 For example, the 5th Tank Division was at Yelnya by 4 July 1941, and consisted of 2,552 men and a total of 2 BT-7 tanks and four armoured cars.
 The 2nd Tank Division was encircled and destroyed at Raseiniai.
 The remnants of the 5th Tank Division had been driven into the Western Front's area of control by 25 June, when a report by the front's General Staff said "the remains of Northwestern Front's 5th Tank Division are concentrated 5 kilometres south east of Molodechno; 3 tanks, 12 armored Cars, and 40 trucks."
 The 5th Tank Division was encircled and destroyed at the Battle of Białystok–Minsk and was disbanded shortly after.

-On 11 July 1941 Colonel Pavel Poluboyarov, chief of the Northwestern Front armored directorate reported that the 3rd Mechanied Corps had 'completely perished' having only 400 men remaining who escaped encirclement with 2nd Tank Division & only 1 BT-7 tank.
+On 11 July 1941 Colonel Pavel Poluboyarov, chief of the Northwestern Front armored directorate reported that the 3rd Mechanized Corps had 'completely perished' having only 400 men remaining who escaped encirclement with 2nd Tank Division & only 1 BT-7 tank.